varundev261-cyber/computational-physics/README.md

-# computational-physics
+# Infinite Square Well — Numerical Solution

 Numerical simulations of physics problems using Python — quantum mechanics, classical mechanics, and more.
-# Infinite Square Well — Numerical Solution

 Solves the 1D time-independent Schrödinger equation for a particle in an infinite square well using the **finite difference method**.